 Good news- PIH is not truly a scar and will go away with time or quite quickly when treated with an acne scar treatment such as IPL or peel!

 Full Face IPL: $175 Single Treatment, 15% off Packages of 3 or 6

 Partial Face: $110 Single Treatment, 15% off Packages of 3 or 6

 ***40% off Single Treatments Oct 24 – Nov 17, 2019

 Depressed (Pock Mark or Ice Pick) Scarring

-Depressed acne scarring is caused by loss of collagen after a cystic breakout and is unfortunately, a true scar.
+Depressed acne scarring is caused by loss of collagen after a cystic breakout or picking at acne and is unfortunately, a true scar.
 The nature of cystic acne is that it develops deep within the skin and continues to erupt and spread, destroying and breaking down collagen in the process.
 Collagen is what gives our skin thickness and volume.
 When collagen is lost naturally by the aging process or due to trauma in the area one will see wrinkles, lines, sagging skin or depressed skin tissue.

-Ineffective Acne Scar Treatment
+Don’t Fall for Ineffective Acne Scar Treatments

 It is also important to also talk about what will not work for (depressed) acne scarring.
 To improve the damage that has been caused to the collagen layer, treatments such as microdermabrasion, chemical peels, IPL and Yag lasers will not stimulate any result.
 This is because these treatments do not penetrate deep enough or at all in the case of microderm and peels therefore are a waste of time and money.
 In my clinic, I see people everyday with acne scarring and somewhere along the way they were either told or read that one of these treatments may work…please do your homework before committing to any procedures.